dvlab-research/ControlNeXt/ControlNeXt-SDXL/README.md

 The demo examples are generated using the ControlNeXt trained on

 - (i) our vidit_depth dataset with utilizing [Stable Diffusion XL 1.0 Base](stabilityai/stable-diffusion-xl-base-1.0) as the base model.
-- (ii) our anime_canny dataset with utilizing [Neta XL V2](https://civitai.com/models/410737/neta-art-xl) as the base model.
+- (ii) our anime_canny dataset with utilizing [Neta Art XL 2.0](https://civitai.com/models/410737/neta-art-xl) as the base model.

 Our method demonstrates excellent compatibility and can be applied to most other models based on SDXL1.0 architecture and LoRA.
 And you can retrain your own model for better performance.